parthasm/Useful-Algorithms/Single_Source_Shortest_Path/Readme.md

 Single Source Shortest Path
 ========

 Python implementations of Djikstra's algorithm and Bellman-Ford algorithm to solve the Single Source Shortest Path problem for a graph.
+Djikstra's is the faster algorithm, but it can only be used if all the edges are non-negative.
+Bellman-Ford is slower, but can be used for all edge-weights.
+However, this problem is undefined if the graph contains a negative cycle.
+If Bellman-Ford identifies a negative cycle, it declares that a negative cycle exists and exits the program.

 http://en.wikipedia.org/wiki/Dijkstra%27s_algorithm